-- In Italy and France – typically they are FREE but they may not be as clean, nice or have many stalls (so you’ll have to wait)
+- Next, in Italy and France – typically they are FREE but they may not be as clean, nice or have many stalls (so you’ll have to wait)

-In Italy ~ my favorite stops are the AutoGrills these rest stops are swanky and have full-service restaurants and are typically multi-level.
+In Italy and now all over Europe, my favorite stops are the AutoGrills are swanky and have full-service restaurants and are typically multi-level.
 They also are a grocery store, a gift shop, and have Italian treats you may want to stack up on before crossing the border!
 Autogrill has an app – you may want to download it before you head to Italy for ease and comfort knowing it will be a nice stop.

-Restaurants at rest stops are full-service at most of them.
-Bring your appetite because most of these chains hire REAL CHEFs and compete against others to have the BEST one!
-My favorite 5* Rest Stop in Germany is Dinzler Kaffeehaus & Museum on the A8 in southern Bavaria.
+Restaurants are typically full-service.
+Also, bring your appetite because most of these chains hire REAL CHEFs and compete against others to have the BEST one!
+My favorite 5* pit stop in Germany is Dinzler Kaffeehaus & Museum on the A8 in southern Bavaria.
 Be careful though, if you show up on Mother’s Day or any other holiday, you’ll need RESERVATIONS!

 Another favorite with my peeps is the McCafe!
-I know most of us, including me swore of the BIG McD’s before heading over here.
+I know most of us, including me, swore off the BIG McD’s before heading over here.
 However, I will tell you the McCafe’s are really nice and have BIG ITALIAN coffee makers that make exceptional coffee without the wait.
-Most of these “little” cafe’s within the main restaurant offer smaller sweet treats that are similar to a german bakery too.
+Most of these “little” cafe’s within the main restaurant offer smaller sweet treats that are similar to a German bakery too.

 Roadtripping around Europe can be an incredible way to see this continent.
 I hope my little blog today has helped you prepare and be ready for quite a wonderful experience!